timofurrer/observable/README.md

 *Note: you may need root privileges to execute setup.py*

+### with `make`

+When you have cloned the repository you can install it with

+    sudo make install

+If you want to install just if all nose tests are passing

+    sudo make

+## nose tests

+There are some `nose` tests in the `test/` directory. <br />
+If you haven't installed `nose` yet - do it with

+    sudo pip install nose

+After you've `nose` installed - test `pyobservable` with:

+    make tests

 ## How to use
 Import it with the following statement in your own program